cesarvr/blog/content/post/istio-2.md

  console.log(`Listening for request in ${port}`)
 ```

-To build the server we are going to use the *HTTPServer* class which takes two parameter the *tcp port* where we want to listen and a function (``handleConnection``) that gets call when a new client connects.
+We start by instantiating the *HTTPServer* class which takes two parameter the *tcp port* where we want to listen and a function (``handleConnection``) that gets call when a new client connects.
 Also we use the ``PORT`` environment variable to setup alternative port.

-The ``httpConnection`` object triggers the ``server:read`` event to inform of any traffic coming our way, we just need to subscribe to it.
+The ``httpConnection`` object triggers events (like any input operation in Node.js), this event is called ``server:read`` and it gets triggered when there is new data coming our way.

 ```js
 /*...*/